Harry Eisman

-Harry Eduardovich Eisman (1913–1979) was a Red Army war hero who first rose to prominence as a young Communist in The Bronx during the 1920s and early 1930s.
-After two spells in New York reformatories, Eisman subsequently fled to the USSR in 1930 where he finished his education worked as a journalist.
-He later joined the Red Army and fought on the Eastern front, including at the Battle of Stalingrad.
+Harry Eduardovich Eisman (December 1913 – May 6, 1979) was an American and Soviet activist, journalist and war hero.
+He first rose to prominence as a young Communist in the Bronx during the late 1920s; after two spells in New York reformatories, he fled to the Soviet Union in 1930, where he finished his education worked as a journalist.
+He later joined the Red Army and fought on the Eastern Front, including at the Battle of Stalingrad.